sandeep-rankawat/6-months-Web-Dev-Journey/UNIT_1_HTML/Chapter-4/README.md

 ## File References

-- Images are loaded from local paths or shared asset URLs.
+- Images are loaded from local paths or URLs.
-- Audio and video sources are linked from shared asset directories.
+- Audio and video sources are linked from URLs.
 - External links for documentation and YouTube are embedded for interactivity.

-## Notes

-- Make sure file paths like `/Day-004/image.png` and `/shared-assets/` are valid and accessible relative to the HTML file location.
-- Supported media formats include common image (PNG, JPG), audio (MP3), and video (WebM, MP4) files.
-- The example uses polygonal clickable areas in the image map demonstrating advanced interactive image features.

 #